Bridgepoint Historic District Homes for Sale

-Two of Montgomery's most historic properties are for sale.
+Two of Montgomery Township's most historic properties are for sale.

-Words cannot do justice to the ambiance of this area, which is also home to the single-lane, Mill Pond Bridge — a triple arch bridge believed to have been built of random fieldstones in the 1820s.
+The historic ambiance of this area includes the single-lane Mill Pond Bridge.
+It is a triple arch bridge built of random fieldstones in the 1820s.
 The bridge was repaired and restored by Somerset County in 2000.

-The image of the 196-year-old bridge is used as the logo for Montgomery Township.
+The image of Opies Mill and the 196-year-old bridge was used as the logo for Montgomery Township for many years.
 It is also third-oldest bridge in New Jersey, according to the 2013 National Bridge Inventory.
-It shares this honor with the stone bridge on Opossum Road in Skillman, which was built the same year, acc
+It shares this honor with the stone bridge on Opossum Road in Skillman, which was built the same year, according to the inventory.

-To Judith Peters, the mill was her home for 27 years.
+The president of Montgomery's historical society, Judith Peters, had lived in Opies Mill for 27 years.
 She died earlier this year, and her family has listed it for sale.
-Peters would give tours of her historic home, and had written a well-researched script: “Welcome to my home,” the script begins.
+Peters used to give tours of her historic home, and had written a well-researched script: “Welcome to my home,” the script begins.
 “A grain mill was built here some time in the mid 1700s.
-I understand the original mill had a wheel, but it burned down in 1800 and was rebuilt into a “water turbine-driven mill.”
+I understand the original mill had a wheel, but it burned down in 1800 and was rebuilt into a water turbine-driven mill.”

 “Local residents have told me that they remember coming here for flour into the early 1940s,” she wrote.
 “From the mid 1940s until 1970, the mill was vacant.”

 “Jack Stahl bought the mill in 1969 and he literally had to save the mill from falling into the water,” Peters wrote.
 “He did major construction work throughout the decade to make the mill into a residence.”